Particular/RepoStandards/Package-README.md

 ## NServiceBus

-NServiceBus is the industry-leading platform for building and monitoring message-driven or event-driven applications on .NET including:
+NServiceBus is the industry-leading platform for building and monitoring message-driven or event-driven .NET applications.
+With NServiceBus, you can:

 - Encapsulate business logic in message handlers
 - Orchestrate long-running business processes with sagas